shaseakant/Enchanted-Wings/README.md

-Sure!
-Here's your entire cleaned-up README.md text in one continuous block, with no blank lines between sections:

----

-🦋 Enchanted Wings: Marvels of Butterfly Species
+Enchanted Wings: Marvels of Butterfly Species

 Enchanted Wings is a deep learning-based project designed to classify butterfly species based on their wing patterns, colors, and structures.
 It automates the visual identification process, supporting ecological research, species tracking, and biodiversity studies.

-🐛 Problem Statement
+Problem Statement

 Manual identification of butterfly species is a time-consuming task requiring expert knowledge in entomology.
 Misidentification can hinder conservation efforts and data accuracy.
 Enchanted Wings solves this by using a CNN-based image classifier that automatically detects and classifies butterfly species from wing images.

-🌍 Real-World Applications
+Real-World Applications

-🦋 Wildlife Research & Conservation
+Wildlife Research & Conservation

 Rapid species identification in the field